jksemple/ESP-Image/README.md

 The main class in this library is Image which is supported with a Pixel class to assist with the RGB565/RGB888 conversions

+## Object names

+To assist in debugging there is the option to give each Image a 'name' which is used in log_i or log_e messages (if enabled) and exceptions to help localise the source of errors.
+Unnamed Images report using their memory address.

+## Error handling

+Errors arising from logic errors (such as trying to edit a JPG image directly, process an empty image or attempting to malloc too large an object) cause a C++ exception to be tbrown.
+This makes error handling easier as the whole of an area of code can be wrapped in a single try/catch block which will catch any such errors in one place instead of needing to check a return value from every method call, which makes code less succinct.
+When loading an image from a file the developer has the option whether to either regard a missing file as an exception or to just load an empty image and ignore it.
+When saving an image to a file similarly the developer can choose whether the presence of an existing file with the requested name is regarded as an exception or just to overwrite it.

+Note that exceptions are costly to process so the developer should aim to structure their code such that exceptions are very rarely or never thrown once code is 'working'.

 #### Load and conversion examples
 ```cpp
 Image myImage1, myImage2, myImage3;